Fahd-Abuoolila/cv_roaya/uploads/Readme.txt

-this folder for upload the files.
+this folder for uploads files.

 Please, keep this folder.